McCauley, Edmonton: Public transit

 McCauley has access to all major forms of public transportation.

 Edmonton Transit Service

-Edmonton Transit Service's Light Rail Transit (LRT) system on the Capital Line runs through McCauley, with Stadium LRT Station and Transit Centre situated in the north east area of the neighbourhood, near Commonwealth Stadium & Rec Centre/Clarke Field.
+Edmonton Transit Service's LRT system on the Capital Line runs through McCauley, with Stadium LRT Station and Transit Centre situated in the north east area of the neighbourhood, near Commonwealth Stadium & Rec Centre/Clarke Field.
 Stadium station underwent renovations which were completed in 2013.

 Although not directly in McCauley proper, the community is within service distance of the Metro Line: the MacEwan station to the southwest and Kingsway/Royal Alex station to the northwest.
 The Metro Line opened in 2015.

 Several bus routes operated by ETS pass by or end in McCauley; see List of Edmonton Transit Service bus routes.

 St. Albert Transit

 Several routes operated by StAT pass by McCauley.
 These include: